 from the configuration file, and in the case of duplicate options,

-the last instance takes precedence. mysqlbackup
+the last instance takes precedence.

-also reads options in the
+mysqlbackup also reads the following options in

-[mysqld] group to
+[mysqld] group in the configuration file to

 Within mysqlbackup option names, dashes